snipsco/snips-nlu/docs/source/tutorial.rst

 different sets of features.
 You can check the :class:`.NLUEngineConfig` to get more details about what can be configured.

-We created a list of `sample configurations`_, one per supported language, that have some language specific enhancements.
+We have built a list of `default configurations`_, one per supported language, that have some language specific enhancements.
 In this tutorial we will use the `english one`_.

 Before training the engine, note that you need to load language specific